CaptainDylan/Books_Films/README.txt

 4. To install our file, all you will need to do is copy the "Read It or Watch It.qvf" file provided in the CODE folder to the following path:
 	"C:\Users[%Username%]\Documents\Qlik\Sense\Apps\"
-	NOTE: You may need to wait a few minutes after Qlik Sense Desktop isinstalled for the Apps folder to show up.
+	NOTE: If you do not see the "Apps" folder show up automatically in this path, you can create it manually before dropping the qvf file in.

 3. EXECUTION
 ---------------------